Chicago Review Press (Nov 2022)

 "The story of Black women's relationship to our hair comes with many layers.
 It's beautiful like a fresh set of box braids, relaxer-burn painful, and somewhere in between.
 Through the experiences of amazing Black women writers, Trauma, Tresses, and Truth tells the complexities of Black hair culture with authenticity and heart.
 Each page gives the reader an insightful blend of powerful storytelling and prose with social and historical context, all making Trauma, Tresses, and Truth another crown in the literary discourse of Black women's hair." —Jeneé Darden, journalist and author of When a Purple Rose Blooms

-Lyzette Wanzer is a author, editor, and writing workshop instructor.
-She received her MFA in Fiction from Mills College.
-A flash fiction connoisseur and essay aficionado, her work has appeared in over twenty-five literary journals, magazines, books, and newspapers.
-Her book Trauma, Tresses, & Truth: Untangling Our Hair Through Personal Narrative, is due out from Chicago Review Press in Fall 2022.
-Lyzette is a contributor to Lyric Essay As Resistance: Truth From the Margins (Wayne State University Press 2023), Civil Liberties United: Diverse Voices from the San Francisco Bay Area (Pease Press 2019), and the multi-award-winning The Chalk Circle: Intercultural Prizewinning Essays (Wyatt-MacKenzie 2012).
+Lyzette Wanzer is a San Francisco author and writing workshop instructor.
+Her work appears in over twenty-five literary journals, magazines, books, and newspapers Her book, TRAUMA, TRESSES, & TRUTH: Untangling Our Hair Through Personal Narratives (Chicago Review Press) has been named an October 2022 Publishers Weekly Best Book, and appears on Library Journal's 2022 Top 10 Best Social Sciences Books list.
 Her articles have appeared in Essay Daily, The Naked Truth, and the San Francisco University High School Journal.
 Her research interests include professional development for creative writers, Black feminism, critical race theory, and the lyrical essay form.

 Lyzette serves as judge of the Soul-Making Keats Literary Competition's Intercultural Essay category and the Women's National Book Association's Effie Lee Morris Writing Contest's Fiction category.
-She presented her work on panels at conferences across the country, including the American and Popular Culture Association, Association of Writers & Writing Programs (AWP), College English Association (CEA), Desert Nights, Rising Stars (Virginia G. Piper Center for Creative Writing), Empowering Wom[x]n of Color Conference (EWOCC), Louisville Conference on Literature & Culture Since 1900, Muse & The Marketplace, San Francisco Writers Conference, and the Society for the Study of African American Life and History.
-She produced her own conference, Trauma, Tresses, & Truth: A Natural Hair Conference, in August 2021.
-Her conference offered a two-day schedule of panels, workshops, speakers, and poetry and essay readings, all examining the policing, perception, and persecution of Black women's natural hair.
+She presented her work on panels at conferences across the country, including the American and Popular Culture Association, Association of Writers & Writing Programs (AWP), College English Association, Desert Nights, Rising Stars (Virginia G. Piper Center for Creative Writing), Empowering Wom[x]n of Color Conference, Louisville Conference on Literature & Culture Since 1900, Grub Street's Muse & The Marketplace, San Francisco Writers Conference, The Society for the Study of African American Life and History, and Southern Humanities Council.
+In August 2021 she produced her own two-day virtual conference, Trauma, Tresses, & Truth: A Natural Hair Conference, panels, workshops, and readings examining the policing, perception, politics, and persecution of Black women's natural hair.